Mahefa12/Issue_Reporting_App/README.md

 - Efficiency: Prefix queries in `O(length(prefix) + k)` where `k` is suggestions returned.
 - Example:
   - UI: Type `Street`, see suggested titles and identifiers to auto-complete.

+Clarification:
+- The Service Requests search input does not consult the trie; its suggestions are sourced from the currently loaded items via the HTML `datalist`.
+The trie is leveraged by the `RecommendationEngine` for event-related suggestions elsewhere in the app.

 ## Project Structure
 - `IssuesReportingApp.Core/Models` — Domain models like `ServiceRequest` and `Issue`.